Joe R. Pool: Kennedy-Johnson Natural Resources Advisory Committee

-Pool was an unsuccessful candidate for U.S. Representative from the 5th District of Texas (Dallas County) in 1958, losing in the Democratic primary to Barefoot Sanders.
+Pool was an unsuccessful candidate for U.S. representative from the 5th District of Texas (Dallas County) in 1958, losing in the Democratic primary to Barefoot Sanders.
 He ran again in 1960, winning the primary, but lost in the general election to Republican incumbent Bruce Alger.

 During the 1960 campaign Pool was on the same Dallas County Democratic ticket with then Senator John F. Kennedy and then Senator Lyndon B. Johnson.
-Through his acquaintance with LBJ's wife Lady Bird Johnson at college, Pool came to the attention of the Presidential ticket, who recognized his candidacy as important to their efforts to win Texas in the 1960 Presidential election.
+Through his acquaintance with LBJ's wife Lady Bird Johnson at college, Pool came to the attention of the presidential ticket, who recognized his candidacy as important to their efforts to win Texas in the 1960 presidential election.
 Pool was appointed by President Kennedy to the Kennedy-Johnson Natural Resources Advisory Committee.

 Pool used this appointment to advocate for flood control projects for the Trinity River and its tributaries.
 Pool spent two months immersing himself into the flood control data that he had compiled when he was in the Texas legislature co-authoring the Trinity River Act of 1955.
-He updated his flood research to 1960 with all of North Texas creeks and streams that were likely flood prone suspects.
+He updated his flood research to 1960 with all of North Texas creeks and streams that were flood prone.
 What Pool formulated from his research grew into a flood control report for North Texas.
 Pool's report, produced in December 15, 1960, included his analysis of these flood prone watersheds and his recommendation of what corrections the federal government should enact to alleviate flooding in these watersheds.

 In his report Pool advocated for a navigation canal for shipping on the Trinity River from Fort Worth to the Gulf of Mexico which was a popular idea in the 1950s and 1960s before it fell out of public favor in the 1970s.
-He called out “polluter cities” in the 18,000 square mile Trinity Basin that were the result of insufficient policing of the watershed and inadequate water conservation facilities.
+He called out "polluter cities" in the 18,000 square mile Trinity Basin that were the result of insufficient policing of the watershed and inadequate water conservation facilities.
 Pool favored more state control of rivers totally within Texas borders.
 He commented on the most recent City of Dallas water study.
-Pool states, “One of the salient features of this report calls for the construction of a reservoir on the Elm Fork of the Trinity River upstream from the existing Garza-Little Elm project.
+Pool stated, "One of the salient features of this report calls for the construction of a reservoir on the Elm Fork of the Trinity River upstream from the existing Garza-Little Elm project.
 Another calls for a similar reservoir in Denton Creek upstream from the Grapevine project.
 However, there is a remaining stream below Dallas that is uncontrolled--Mountain Creek.
 This stream embraces a drainage area of 300 sq. miles and presently has no flood control whatsoever.
 I believe that a project should be undertaken on this stream not only for flood control but for such conservation as can be economically justified."
 Director Frank E. Smith of the Kennedy-Johnson Natural Resources Advisory Committee's office confirmed receipt of Joe Pool's report on December 20, 1960.

-Pool served on the Kennedy/Johnson Natural Resources Advisory Committee from September 23, 1960 until he ran for Texas U.S. Congressman-At-Large in 1962.
+Pool served on the Kennedy/Johnson Natural Resources Advisory Committee from September 23, 1960 until he ran for Texas U.S. congressman-at-large in 1962.